Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It makes their design process very simple.

 ### EngageUI apps have self-documenting interfaces
-An EngageUI app's user interface is documented at 2 levels:
+An EngageUI app's user interface is automatically documented at 2 levels:
 1. High-level -- The app dashboard provides high-level documentation for the app.
 Pressing Ctrl launches the app dashboard in its current context.
-2. Low-level -- Each activity-handler contains a documentation system
+2. Low-level -- Each activity-handler contains an interface descriptor
-implemented by the toolkit.
+used by the toolkit to implement an automatic interface documentation system.
 Pressing Ctrl-H within any activity-handler context
 presents a description on how to perform that activity.